Krush2004/AI-Virtual-Assistant/README.md

-# 🤖 Your Personal AI Voice Assistant
+# 🤖 Your Personal AI Virtual Assistant

-It is a **Python-based AI voice assistant** that can perform a wide range of smart tasks — from answering queries, browsing the internet, summarizing or correcting text, translating languages, controlling system apps, and even capturing screenshots — all using **voice commands**.
+It is a **Python-based AI virtual assistant** that can perform a wide range of smart tasks — from answering queries, browsing the internet, summarizing or correcting text, translating languages, controlling system apps, and even capturing screenshots — all using **voice commands**.

 It’s like having your own mini **Jarvis**, built entirely in Python 🧠💻